 - Dr. Suma Sindhu (Degree conferred 2021).
 Investigation of physical properties of epoxy resin (DGEBA/TETA) under extreme environmental conditions.

-- Dipak Prasad (Will submit thesis in 2022).
-Topic – Role of hydrogen bonding in physical and chemical property characterization of materials: An atomistic approach.
+- Dipak Prasad (Submitted thesis on Dec.
+2022) Role of hydrogen bonding in physical and chemical property characterization of materials: An atomistic approach.
 Currently – PostDoc Student at Johns Hopkins University

 - Sunil Rawat (PhD in Physics from BARC, India – Atomistic Simulation group)